ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 * Start the PBS module by running `docker-compose -f docker-compose.yml up cb_pbs`
 * update builder/relay config of your beacon node from pointing towards MEV-Boost to `cb_pbs` endpoint where the port is `18550` by default
     * you will see the log `DEBUG register_validators{req_id=...}:handler{relay_id="ethgas"}: registration successful code=200 latency=...ms` if all goes well
+* You are advised to stop MEV-Boost and immediately start the PBS module once the ETHGas Commit module has completed the registration process.

 ## Deposit ETH to our collateral contract
 * You can either deposit ETH/WETH via our [website](https://app.ethgas.com/my-portfolio/accounts), docker or direct contract interaction.
 After deposit, please transfer ETH from current account to trading account